Key Takeaway

 Can I ice the injection site to reduce discomfort?

 Icing before the injection can numb the area and reduce the pinch sensation.
-However, icing after the injection may slow absorption.
+But icing after the injection may slow absorption.
 If you choose to ice, do it before you inject and give the skin a moment to return to normal temperature before proceeding.

 Ready to Take the Next Step?